-There are a set of nine really popular New Zealand walks that have been termed the "Great Walks".
-A great place to start researching your hiking holiday if you are looking for a walk that will provide you with access to exploring some of the most scenic parts of NZ's back country.
-Most people who walk these tracks are visitors from outside of NZ as they provide some of the best walking along tramping tracks that are maintained to a very high standard.
-By the way, 'Tramping' is Kiwi-speak for hiking, trekking, or bush walking.
+There are a set of nine really popular New Zealand walks that is a great place to start if you are looking for access to exploring New Zealand back country and National Parks.
+Most people who walk these famous tracks are visitors from outside of New Zealand as they provide some of the best tramping and the tracks are maintained to a very high standard.

-These nine most famous New Zealand walks are Department of Conservation (DOC) maintained hiking tracks that make it easier for visitors to make the most of what this fantastic country has to offer the enthusiastic walker.
-However, don't expect to find solitude in the high season as as the nine great New Zealand walks are heavily promoted by the DOC to tourists and can become quite crowded at the most popular times of year.
+The nine most famous 'Great Walks' are Department of Conservation (DOC) maintained hiking tracks that make it easier for visitors to make the most of what this fantastic country has to offer the enthusiastic walker.
+However, don't expect to find solitude in the high season as as these 'Great Walks' are heavily promoted to tourists and can become quite crowded at the most popular times of year.
+If you are keen to meet other like-minded hikers and have a sociable attitude to walking then one of these nine would be a fantastic choice.

 If you want to get away from the crowds better to choose a lesser promoted walk.
-DOC staff at visitor centres will help you plan enjoyable tramps on less visited tracks.
-Some less visited tracks are also listed further down this page.
+Staff at visitor centres will help you plan enjoyable tramps on less visited tracks.

 Not only are the tracks well maintained but they also have conveniently located and comfortable huts that are well equipped to deal with a high number of visitors through the tramping season.